 - Actionable: Tracking metrics that allow you to change and improve your ecommerce store by taking specific actions.

-- Relevant: Making sure that the data you collect is highly relevant to the metric you’re tracking.
+- Relevant: Make sure that the data you collect is highly pertinent to your tracking metric.

-- Time-Sensitive: Making the right adjustments at the right time for optimal impact.
+- Time-Sensitive: Making the proper adjustments at the right time for optimal impact.